-A shared experience is one where multiple users, each with their own HoloLens, iOS or Android device, collectively view and interact with the same hologram which is positioned at a fixed point in space.
-This is accomplished through spatial anchor sharing.
+A shared experience is one where multiple users with their own HoloLens, iOS, or Android device, collectively view and interact with the same hologram.
+The hologram is positioned at a fixed point in space using spatial anchor sharing.

 Azure Spatial Anchors

 You can use Azure Spatial Anchors to create durable cloud-backed spatial anchors, which your app can then locate across multiple HoloLens, iOS and Android devices.
 By sharing a common spatial anchor across multiple devices, each user can see content rendered relative to that anchor in the same physical location.
 This allows for real-time shared experiences.

 You can also use Azure Spatial Anchors for asynchronous hologram persistence across HoloLens, iOS, and Android devices.
 By sharing a durable cloud spatial anchor, multiple devices can observe the same persisted hologram over time, even if those devices aren't present together at the same time.